Anything wrong with overweight people? Do they know their ideal weight or ideal BMI?

 The answer is Yes, as explained below.
 Be patient, it takes a little explaining…

-The chart below shows adult Mens "Peoples Choice Ideal BMI” on the top line, using data from the Crawford and Campbell study.
-The bottom line uses "Normal" persons data ( of older Boys and Men from the NHANES III dataset2, using the median body weight at each increment of height) , and applies the well-established formula1 for “Lean Body Mass” to this data.
+The chart below shows adult Mens “People’s Choice Ideal BMI” on the top line, using data from the Crawford and Campbell study.
+The bottom line uses “normal” persons data ( of older Boys and Men from the NHANES III dataset2, using the median body weight at each increment of height) , and applies the well-established formula1 for “Lean Body Mass” to this data.

-Whether a person is overweight, normal, or underweight, they seem to be able to choose an proportionate amount of fat, (above their lean body mass) to create their ideal weight.
+Whether a person is overweight, normal, or underweight they seem to be able to choose a proportionate amount of fat, (above their lean body mass) to create their ideal weight.
 Analysis of female data has similar results.

 It therefore appears reasonable to use the “People Choice Ideal BMI” to set an initial weight loss goal in overweight people.

 Why do Men and Women have different ideas of ideal weight?

 As this chart shows, Men’s choice of Ideal Weight is higher than Women’s, by about 2.06 BMI units.
 Why is that, you ask?

 Does this gap between men and women represent physiology, or are societal factors responsible?